How To Manipulate Narcissists (10 Covert Ways To Exploit Them)

 Make them do it so long and so often that they get tired of acting who they are not, and slip up.

-Suppose they tell you about how bad their family treats them and how they are left crying into the night so frequently.
+Suppose they tell you how bad their family treats them and how they are left crying into the night so many times a week.
 Ask them to repeat their sob stories every time they are with you.

 Make them feel fed up, putting on a long, crybaby face while whining out their stories.